Chinaza Uchendu

-Football career
+Club career

 Uchendu played for Rivers Angels in the Nigeria Women Premier League from the start of 2017 until July 2018 after that she transferred with help of to Braga in Portugal.

+On 19 September 2024, Uchendu joined French side FC Nantes.

+In September 2025, Uchendu was signed by Australian A-League Women club Melbourne City.

 International career

 During the 2018 Africa Women Cup of Nations Uchendu only played the final, where she was subbed in 8 minutes before the end of the extra time.
-She scored one of the four penalties in the penalty shootout that brought the Nigeria women's national football team the championship.
+She scored one of the fourth penalties in the penalty shootout that brought the Nigeria women's national football team the championship.